Small Business Guides

 - Are your wages equal to your duties and are those duties being performed?

 - Do your wages seem reasonable when you take into account of your level of responsibility and the amount of business you handle?

 - Is your pay directly related to the amount of time you spend working?

 - Does your pay seem reasonable when compared with your employees' wages?

 You can also talk to founders of other, similar businesses and try to find out roughly what they pay themselves.
 This is a good way to start networking, though you might have to be tactful about it.
 And take a look at your government's tax websites for further guidelines.

 How much you can pay yourself, and when, might be restricted by the legal structure of the business you run.

-For example, if you’re a sole proprietor you’re usually free to pay yourself whatever and whenever you like.
+For example, if you’re a sole trader you’re usually free to pay yourself whatever and whenever you like.
 That's partly because you’re not accountable to shareholders or stockholders.